Jane and Emma: Reception

 Sean P. Means of The Salt Lake Tribune gave the film 3/4 stars, describing it as an "intimate and intense approach to a historic event" that portrays an "abiding friendship" between two women.
 Means praised the director and screenwriter for their focus on historical accuracy and attention to detail.
 He also commended the lead actors for their understated intensity in their respective roles.

-Matthew Brooks, a writer for KSL, gave the film a positive review for its portrayal of the strong friendship between Jane and Emma.
+Matthew Brooks, a writer for KSL-FM, gave the film a positive review for its portrayal of the strong friendship between Jane and Emma.
 Brooks highlighted the clever script and solid acting as the movie's main strengths, with Danielle Deadwyler's portrayal of Jane Manning being particularly noteworthy.
 He also praised Emily Goss's acting and the film's balance in presenting Emma Smith as a gentle woman who must also be a community leader.
-He noted that the film's nonlinear narrative style may be a weakness, but ultimately found that the emotional climax near the end of the movie was fulfilling.
+He noted that the film's nonlinear narrative style may be a weakness, but ultimately found that the movie's emotional climax was fulfilling.